-She's gained recognition for covering the religion beat and has reported from Rome on the selection of Pope Francis, Pope Benedict's farewell and the 2014 canonization of pontiffs John XXIII and John Paul II.
+She's gained recognition for covering the religion beat and has reported from Rome on the selection of Pope Leo XIV, Pope Francis, Pope Benedict and Benedict's historic farewell as well as the 2014 canonization of pontiffs John XXIII and John Paul II.
+In May 2025, Ahern was at the Vatican when Leo, the Chicago born Pope – the first American -- was chosen and the NBC 5 coverage of that day earned two local Emmy Awards.
 Over the years she covered Pope John Paul II's many trips including Cuba and several World Youth Day events.
-Ahern followed Cardinal Joseph Bernardin’s final years, the selection of both Cardinal Blase Cupich and Cardinal Francis George, the beatification of Mother Teresa, and the Pope’s emergency meeting with the American Cardinals on the priest sex abuse crisis.
+Ahern followed Cardinal Joseph Bernardin’s final years, the selection of both Cardinal Blasé Cupich and Cardinal Francis George, the beatification of Mother Teresa, and the Pope’s emergency meeting with the American Cardinals on the priest sex abuse crisis.

-Drop Mary Ann a line: maryann.ahern@nbcuni.com.
-She's also on Facebook and Twitter.
+Drop Mary Ann a line at maryann.ahern@nbcuni.com.
+She's also on Facebook, X, Instagram and Tik Tok.

 The Latest